 - a.
 Organic waste generator requirements set forth in section 18984.9(a). - b.
-Self-hauling requirements pursuant to section 18988.3, including whether a business is complying through back-hauling organic waste. - 2.2.30 The Jurisdiction is and has been in violation of 14 CCR section 18995.1 in that since January 1, 2022, the Jurisdiction has not conducted annual route reviews of commercial businesses and residential generators for compliance with organic waste generator requirements set forth in section 18984.9(a) and container contamination requirements set forth in section 18984.5. - 2.2.31 The Jurisdiction is and has been in violation of Title 14 CCR section 18995.1 in that since January 1, 2022, the Jurisdiction has not conducted inspections of Tier One commercial edible food generators and food recovery organizations and services for compliance. - 2.2.32 The Jurisdiction is and has been in violation of Title 14 CCR section 18995.1 in that since January 1, 2022, the Jurisdiction has not investigated complaints as required under section 18995.3. - 2.2.33 The Jurisdiction is and has been in violation of Title 14 CCR section 18995.1 in that since January 1, 2022, the Jurisdiction has not provided educational material describing the applicable requirements in response to violations. - 2.2.34 The Jurisdiction is and has been in violation of Title 14 CCR section 18995.2 in that since January 1, 2022, the Jurisdiction has not maintained all records required in the Implementation Record. - 2.2.35 The Jurisdiction is and has been in violation of Title 14 CCR section 18995.2 in that since January 1, 2022, the Jurisdiction's Implementation Record is not stored in one central location, physical or electronic, that can be readily accessed by CalRecycle.

-- 2.2.36 The Jurisdiction is and has been in violation of Title 14 CCR section 18995.2 in that since January 1, 2022, the Jurisdiction has not included all records and information in the Implementation Record within 60 days of the creation of the record or information. - 2.2.37 The Jurisdiction is and has been in violation of Title 14 CCR section 18995.2 in that since January 1, 2022, the Jurisdiction has not retained all records for five years. - 2.2.38 The Jurisdiction is and has been in violation of Title 14 CCR section 18995.2 in that since January 1, 2022, the Jurisdiction has not included the following in the Implementation Record: - a.
+Self-hauling requirements pursuant to section 18988.3, including whether a business is complying through back-hauling organic waste. - 2.2.20 The Jurisdiction is and has been in violation of 14 CCR section 18995.1 in that since January 1, 2022, the Jurisdiction has not conducted annual route reviews of commercial businesses and residential generators for compliance with organic waste generator requirements set forth in section 18984.9(a) and container contamination requirements set forth in section 18984.5. - 2.2.21 The Jurisdiction is and has been in violation of Title 14 CCR section 18995.1 in that since January 1, 2022, the Jurisdiction has not provided educational material describing the applicable requirements in response to violations. - 2.2.22 The Jurisdiction is and has been in violation of Title 14 CCR section 18995.2 in that since January 1, 2022, the Jurisdiction has not maintained all records required in the Implementation Record. - 2.2.23 The Jurisdiction is and has been in violation of Title 14 CCR section 18995.2 in that since January 1, 2022, the Jurisdiction's Implementation Record is not stored in one central location, physical or electronic, that can be readily accessed by CalRecycle. - 2.2.24 The Jurisdiction is and has been in violation of Title 14 CCR section 18995.2 in that since January 1, 2022, the Jurisdiction has not included all records and information in the Implementation Record within 60 days of the creation of the record or information. - 2.2.25 The Jurisdiction is and has been in violation of Title 14 CCR section 18995.2 in that since January 1, 2022, the Jurisdiction has not retained all records for five years. - 2.2.26 The Jurisdiction is and has been in violation of Title 14 CCR section 18995.2 in that since January 1, 2022, the Jurisdiction has not included the following in the Implementation Record [select items that apply]: - a.
 A copy of all ordinances or other similarly enforceable mechanisms, contracts, and agreements, as required by the Regulations. - b.
 A written description of the Jurisdiction's inspection and enforcement program that it uses to comply with sections 18995.1 and 18995.4. - c.
 All organic waste collection service records required by section 18984.4. - d.
-All contamination minimization records required by section 18984.6. - e.
-All waiver and exemption records required by section 18984.14. - f.
-All education and outreach records required by section 18985.3. - g.
-All hauler program records required by section 18988.4. - h.
-All jurisdiction edible food recovery program records required by section 18991.2. - i.
-All recovered organic waste procurement target records required by section 18993.2. - j.
-All recycled content paper procurement records required by section 18993.4. - k.
-All inspection, route review, and compliance review documents generated pursuant to the requirements of section 18995.1(d). - I. All records of enforcement actions undertaken pursuant to the Regulations. - m.
-All records of complaints and investigations of complaints required by section 18995.3 and compliance with the Jurisdiction's inspection and enforcement requirements of sections 18995.1. - 2.3 CalRecycle accepted the Jurisdiction's self-reported Notification and characterization of its violations therein.
+All contamination minimization records required by section 18984.6. - 2.2.27 The Jurisdiction is and has been in violation of Title 14 CCR section 18995.4 in that since January 1, 2022, the Jurisdiction has not taken enforcement action in regard to the container contaminants provisions in section 18984.5(a), through the notice provisions of section 18984.5(b).

+Corrective Action Plan (CAP) Page 5 2.3 CalRecycle accepted the Jurisdiction's self-reported Notification and characterization of its violations therein.
 CalRecycle has not undertaken a compliance review of Jurisdiction, and thus CalRecycle's approval of the Notification or this CAP should not be taken as an indication that Jurisdiction is in full compliance with Regulations in other respects.
 CalRecycle will be undertaking a compliance review of all jurisdictions in the future.